Native QF Event Queue. More...

 Retrieves an event from the front of the "raw" thread-safe queue and returns a pointer to this event to the caller.

-"raw" thread-safe QF event queue operation for obtaining the number of free entries still available in the queue.
+Obtain the number of entries in use in the queue.

-This operation needs to be used with caution because the number of free entries can change unexpectedly.
+This operation needs to be used with caution because the number of entries in use can change unexpectedly.
 The main intent for using this operation is in conjunction with event deferral.
-In this case the queue is accessed only from a single thread (by a single AO), so the number of free entries cannot change unexpectedly.
+In this case, the queue is accessed only from a single thread (by a single AO), so the number of free entries cannot change unexpectedly.

 This operation needs to be used with caution because the "low-watermark" can change unexpectedly.
 The main intent for using this operation is to get an idea of queue usage to size the queue adequately.